 If I am currently in a degree program at UMaine and I am considering transferring into Wildlife Ecology, what is my first step?

-The first step is to make an appointment with the chairperson of the Department of Wildlife Ecology.
+The first step is to make an appointment with the undergraduate coordinator of the Department of Wildlife, Fisheries, and Conservation Biology.
 We will do our best to explain the program, answer your questions about the wildlife science profession, and assess your situation.
 We also encourage you to enroll in WLE 100 to “explore” the Wildlife Ecology program.

 If I am in the “undeclared” major at UMaine, but do not meet transfer requirements, can I get advising on the transfer process and course selection to stay on track?

-The chairperson of the Department will provide advice on course selection and information on the program.
-Just call the department office to make an appointment.
+The undergraduate coordinator of the Department will provide advice on course selection and information on the program.
+Just call to make an appointment.